Alchemist-X/howcryptoworksbook/Part_13_DePIN.md

 - **Decentralized governance**: Network parameters and upgrades are managed through token-based voting
 - **Composable services**: Infrastructure can be programmatically accessed and integrated into applications

+### Historical Context: Protocol Monetization

+For most of the internet era, open protocols were not directly monetizable.
+Creators of foundational protocols like HTTP, SMTP, and BitTorrent captured little or no economic value from their widespread use; value accrued to companies building services on top.
+DePIN addresses this by embedding native tokens and on-chain metering into the protocol layer, enabling internet-native infrastructure to price services, collect revenue, and distribute it programmatically to creators, operators, and other contributors.
+This creates a path for protocol inventors and early builders to sustainably capture value while aligning incentives for network growth and quality.

 ### DePIN Architecture Components

 **Hardware requirements** vary significantly across DePIN categories. **Wireless networks** might require specialized radio equipment, **storage networks** need hard drives and networking equipment, while **sensor networks** use IoT devices and environmental monitoring equipment.
 The **barrier to entry** is typically much lower than traditional infrastructure deployment.